canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 microstack.openstack security group rule create $SECGROUP_ID --proto icmp --remote-ip 0.0.0.0/0
 ```

-Note: Some of these commands may fail, if you have followed the *Test launch* section.
+positive: Some of these commands may fail, if you have followed the *Test launch* section.

 Once this is complete you should be able to SSH to the instance: